Marfan Syndrome in Children

 - At the visit, write down the name of a new diagnosis, and any

 new medicines, treatments, or tests.
-Also write down any new instructions your
+Also write down any new directions your provider

 - Know why a new medicine or treatment is prescribed and how it